KiroGTVR/DLLAnalyzer/README.md

 DLL Analyzer is intended for educational and research purposes.

-A low risk score does not guarantee that a file is safe.
+This tool:

+- Does not execute analyzed files
-A high risk score does not guarantee that a file is malicious.
+- Does not guarantee that a file is safe
+- Does not replace antivirus software
+- Does not perform behavioral analysis

-Always use caution when running software from untrusted sources.
+Always use caution when running files from untrusted sources.

 ---

 ## Roadmap

-### Version 1.1
+### v1.1

-- Better risk scoring
-- Additional keyword detection
+- More suspicious string detection
-- Improved reporting
+- Improved risk scoring
+- Better report formatting

-### Version 1.2
+### v1.2

 - PE metadata analysis
-- File entropy checks
+- Entropy analysis
 - Improved UI

-### Version 2.0
+### v2.0

 - .NET assembly inspection
-- Import analysis
+- Assembly reference analysis
+- Advanced reporting

+---

+## Built With

+- Python
+- Tkinter
+- hashlib
-- Enhanced report export
+- PyInstaller

 ---